akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 * Verification

-The following sections will explore each of these in greater detail.
+The following sections will explore each of these `spec` sections as well as `status` in greater detail.

 ### Requested Freight